ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

   attested to by the Attester.

 Attester:
-: An entity that attests to properties of Client for the purposes of token issuance.
+: An entity that attests to properties of Clients for the purposes of token issuance.

+Attestation procedure:
+: The procedure by which an Attester determines whether or not a Client is trusted with a specific set of properties for token issuance.

 # Architecture